XinlaiWan/Keystone-HE/README.md

 ```
 after cloning it.

+Note:
-Note: if submodules of `keystone-bench` using SSH URLs encounter cloning issues, replace the SSH URLs in `keystone-bench/.gitmodules` with HTTP URLs, deinit all these submodules in `keystone-bench` directory, and try submodule update again.
+1. If submodules of `keystone-bench` using SSH URLs encounter cloning issues, replace the SSH URLs in `keystone-bench/.gitmodules` with HTTP URLs, deinit all these submodules in `keystone-bench` directory, and try submodule update again.
+2. All the following steps can be stably performed in Ubuntu 22.04.4 LTS system.

 ## Apply all the patches